 The Sound: Considered the first form of jazz music, this genre combines ragtime and brass band marches with the free spirited component of improvisation.

 The Sound: With a basic rhythm and staccato-style notes, this dance music lends itself to waltzes and two-steps and is commonly heard at festivals and dance halls across southwest Louisiana.

 The Instruments: fiddles, accordion, rub board, bass guitar, drums

 The Sound: This folksy, American-roots genre originated in southwest Louisiana.
 It's a fast paced dance music where in rural areas the lyrics are still sung in Creole French.

 The Instruments: violin, acoustic guitar, clarinet, accordion, bass, brass

-The Sound: Fast paced, upbeat form of New Orleans hip hop.
-Characterized by call and response, Mardi Gras Indian music and dance call outs.
+The Sound: This fast paced, upbeat form of New Orleans hip hop is characterized by call and response, Mardi Gras Indian music and dance call outs.